Home Windows 7 Vista Themes Freeware Privacy

 When you pin a favorite program to the taskbar, it can be easily accessed with a single click.
 If you want to have a clutter-free desktop, you might want to pin Computer and Recycle Bin icons to the Taskbar for the easy access.

 But pinning the Computer icon to the taskbar is not possible by default.
-Generally, Windows 7 displays Pin to taskbar option when you right-click on a program, but you can’t see Pin to taskbar option for Computer.
+Generally, Windows 7 displays Pin to taskbar option when you right-click on a program, but you can’t see Pin to the taskbar option for Computer.

 In order to pin Computer to Windows 7 taskbar, you need to do a small workaround.
 Here is how to: